Why Do I Sweat So Much When Running? (And What To Do About It)

 How to Measure Your Sweat Rate

-If you sweat heavily when running, the most useful thing you can do is measure your sweat rate.
+If you sweat heavily during running, one of the most useful things you can do is measure your sweat rate.

-Knowing this number allows you to build a proper hydration strategy for long runs and races.
+Knowing this number helps you build a smarter hydration strategy for:

 A simple method is:

-The difference between your starting and finishing weight shows how much fluid you lost through sweat.
+The difference between your starting and finishing weight shows roughly how much fluid you lost through sweat.

 Why Electrolytes Matter for Heavy Sweaters